The hyperbolic Brownian plane: Prerequisites: enumeration and type-I PSHT

 \subsection{Combinatorial preliminaries}

-In this whole work we will make repeated use of the results of \cite{Kri07} about the enumeration of type-I triangulations.
-For $p \geq 1$ and $n \geq 0$, we will write $\mathscr{T}_{n,p}$ for the set of type-I triangulations of a simple $p$-gon with $n$ inner vertices, and $\# \mathscr{T}_{n,p}$ for its cardinal.
-Since a triangulation of a $p$-gon with $n$ inner vertices has $3n+2p-3$ edges, the main theorem of \cite{Kri07} in the case $r=0$ (that is, triangulations with only one hole) can be rewritten
+A \textit{type-I triangulation of a $p$-gon} is a planar map equipped with a distinguished oriented edge called the \textit{root}, in which the face to the right of the root has a simple boundary of length $p$ and every other face has degree $3$.
+It may contain multiple edges and self-loops.
+In this whole work we will make repeated use of the results of Krikun \cite{Kri07} about the enumeration of type-I triangulations.
+For $p \geq 1$ and $n \geq 0$, we write $\mathscr{T}_{n,p}$ for the set of type-I triangulations of a $p$-gon with $n$ inner vertices, and $\# \mathscr{T}_{n,p}$ for its cardinal.
+By Euler's formula, a triangulation of a $p$-gon with $n$ inner vertices has $3n+2p-3$ edges.
+Hence, the main theorem of \cite{Kri07} in the case $r=0$ (that is, triangulations with only one hole) can be rewritten